Family Housing Forms and Files

-If you are late or know you are going to be late paying your monthly rent, please download and print the following document and submit it before the 8th of the month.
+If you are late or know you are going to be late paying your monthly rent, please fill out the following online form and submit it before the 8th of the month.

 The rental agreement linked above is effective July 1, 2013.
 If you have any questions about specific policies or provisions in the rental agreement, please call our office at 541-552-8230 and we would be happy to assist you.